 Owner Win Smith

-Win Smith is the principal owner and president of Sugarbush Resort in Warren, Vermont, which he purchased in October of 2001.
+Win Smith is Chairman and CEO of Summit Ventures NE, LLC, which owns Sugarbush Resort.
+He also serves as President of Sugarbush and oversees daily operations year round.
 He is a resident of Warren and also has a home with his wife, Lili Ruane, in Shelburne, Vermont.
-Win has four children, four step-daughters, and five grandchildren, three of whom are already passionate skiers in Sugarbush’s Blazer Program.
+Win has four children, four step-daughters, and six grandchildren, five of whom are already passionate skiers.

-As a Vermont business owner, Smith serves as chair of the Vermont Business Roundtable and is former chair of the Lake Champlain Regional Chamber of Commerce.
+As a Vermont business owner, Smith served as Chair of Vermont Business Roundtable and of the Lake Champlain Regional Chamber of Commerce.
 In 2007, he chaired the Governor's Commission on the Future of State Parks.
-Smith also serves on the boards of the Vermont Ski Areas Association and the National Ski Areas Association, where he is Treasurer and a member of the Executive Committee.

 Catching Lightning in a Bottle: How Merrill Lynch Revolutionized the Financial World